SIMEXP/lab-documentation/source/giga_preprocessing/preprocessing.rst

 ::::::::::::::
 * Basic knowledge of `preprocessing pipeline <https://fsl.fmrib.ox.ac.uk/fslcourse/online_materials.html#Prep>`_
 * Our tutorial on :doc:`../tutorials/hpc`
-* Basic knowledge on containerized app (Docker, singularity)
+* Understanding containerized app (Docker, singularity)

 What will you learn ?
 :::::::::::::::::::::
 * Use fmriprep to preprocess a dataset
-* Optimize a slurm file for big data
+* Gain knowledge on HPC optimization for big data

 Preparation steps
 :::::::::::::::::

 Freesrufer license
 ------------------
-As part of the fMRIPrep pipeline, `Freesurfer <https://surfer.nmr.mgh.harvard.edu/fswiki>`_ is mostly used for the reconstruction steps.
+As part of the `fMRIPrep <https://fmriprep.org/en/stable/>`_ pipeline, `Freesurfer <https://surfer.nmr.mgh.harvard.edu/fswiki>`__ is mostly used for the reconstruction steps.
 It is free, but it requires a license to be used so you will need one before everything else.

 To obtain a freesurfer license, `register in the website <https://surfer.nmr.mgh.harvard.edu/registration.html>`_.